Hasenpfeffer

-Hasenpfeffer is a traditional Dutch and German stew made from marinated rabbit or hare, cut into stewing-meat sized pieces and braised with onions and a marinade made from wine and vinegar.
+Hasenpfeffer is a traditional stew in Dutch and German cuisine made from marinated hare or rabbit meat, cut into stewing-meat sized pieces and braised with onions and a marinade made from wine and vinegar.

 Description

-Hase is German for "hare" and Pfeffer is German for "pepper" although in the culinary context it refers generically to the spices and seasonings in a dish overall, as with the German ginger cookies called Pfeffernüsse.
-Seasonings typically include fresh cracked black pepper or whole peppercorns, along with salt, onions, garlic, lemon, sage, thyme, rosemary, allspice, juniper berries, cloves, and bay leaf.
+In German Hase means "hare" and Pfeffer means "pepper".

-In Dutch, the term "Hazenpeper" was first attested in 1599 and also mentioned in 1778, both as 'a dish made with the meat of a hare'.
+In Dutch the term "Hazenpeper" was first attested in 1599 and also mentioned in 1778, both meaning 'a dish made with the meat of a hare'.

-In Bavaria and Austria, the cuisines of which have been influenced by neighboring Hungarian and Czech culinary traditions, hasenpfeffer can include sweet or hot paprika.

-In the Netherlands, the dish is often made with some added ontbijtkoek (also referred to as "peperkoek") to give the stew some extra flavour and texture, whereas in Germany, ginger cookies called "Pfeffernüsse" are generally used instead.
+In the Netherlands the dish is often made with the spiced cake called ontbijtkoek (also referred to as "peperkoek") to give it extra flavour and texture.
+In Germany ginger cookies called "Pfeffernüsse" are generally used.